| |

 non-drying modeling clay if possible (available at art specialty

-Oil-based clay is very special in that it can always be changed
+stores).
+Oil-based clay is very special in that it can always be

-and reshaped.
-It might get a little bit hard if you leave it exposed
+changed and reshaped.
+It might get a little bit hard if you leave

-to air, but once you start working with the clay in your hands again
+it exposed to air, but once you start working with the clay in your

-it will soften back up so that you can sculpt something new every
+hands again it will soften back up so that you can sculpt something

 Begin by making simple stick figures, and work your way up to more